amzn/amzn-drivers/kernel/linux/ena/ENA_Linux_Best_Practices.rst

 **A**: ENAv3 is a new version of ENA device that introduces additional improvements in latency and performance.
-ENAv3 is available on the majority of the 6th generation instance types.
+ENAv3 is available on the majority of the EC2 Nitro v4 instance types.
 ENAv3 can be differentiated from ENAv2 by the presence of an additional BAR (BAR1) on the PCI bus.